Share

 For many providers, the burden to seek permission to give patients the best possible care, paperwork to fight denials, or the time necessary to educate medical reviewers on why certain therapies are needed is too much.

-Learn more about how to navigate these specific challenges by viewing the first four on-demand webinars in this informative six-part series, titled: "Proactive Interventions for the Prior Authorization Process."
+Learn more about how to navigate these specific challenges by viewing the on-demand webinars in this informative six-part series, titled: "Proactive Interventions for the Prior Authorization Process."

 • In the first webinar, we will hear from Sarah Hudson-DiSalle, PharmD, Rph, Pharmacy Manager, from The James Cancer Hospital, and Jordan Karwedsky, Financial Counselor from Green Bay Oncology.
 In this webinar, we discuss ACCC Prior Authorization Focus Group findings, payer recommendations, and how to best prepare for the prior authorization "blizzard" for next year.